TRUMP HOTEL COLLECTION UNVEILS ARCHITECTURE AND DESIGN FOR TRUMP INTERNATIONAL HOTEL, THE OLD POST OFFICE, WASHINGTON, D.C.

 “This project is about the past meeting the future in a seamless pairing that will result in a level of luxury previously unseen in this market,” explained Ivanka Trump.
 “This building exemplifies iconic American grandeur.
 Our design draws on the legacy and integrity of this great landmark but it is executed in a thoroughly modern way.”

 “Americans are innovators and are always propelled forward,” added Hirsch Bedner Associates’ Betsy Hughes, who has been instrumental in designing the public areas, guestrooms and conference facilities.
 “The interiors are inspired by the strength of the massive 1899 Richardsonian Romanesque Revival edifice, with its carved stone and astounding level of detailing.
 The materials are more muscular than they would have been in France or England, and we have juxtaposed the masculinity and stateliness of the building with softer furnishings.”

-Construction is scheduled to begin in Spring 2014 with an expected completion in late 2015.
+Construction is scheduled to begin in Spring 2014 with an expected completion in 2016.
 Trump International Hotel, The Old Post Office, Washington, D.C. will pursue LEED® green building certification, which provides the framework for building and operating sustainable hotels.

 TRUMP HOTEL COLLECTION will reinstate the 11th Street pedestrian entrance on Pennsylvania Avenue, which has been closed to vehicular traffic, and will serve as the driveway to the hotel’s canopied grand entrance.